Initiatives in Corporate Activities

 Participating in the 30by30 Alliance for Biodiversity

-The 30by30 Alliance for Biodiversity was established as a voluntary coalition of the Ministry of the Environment and other government agencies, corporations, and NPOs to achieve the domestic goal of 30by30, an international commitment to conserve 30% or more land and sea as healthy ecosystems by 2030.
-The KONOIKE Group agrees with the purpose of establishing the Alliance and will contribute to securing a healthy ecosystem and realizing a sustainable society for NbS*, which will lead to simultaneous resolution of economic, social, and environmental issues in the region.
+The 30by30 Alliance for Biodiversity was established as a voluntary coalition of the Ministry of the Environment and other government agencies, corporations, and NPOs to achieve the domestic goal of 30by30, an international commitment to preserve 30% or more land and sea as healthy ecosystems by 2030.
+The KONOIKE Group agrees with the purpose of establishing the Alliance and will contribute to securing a healthy ecosystem and realizing a sustainable society through NbS*, which will lead to simultaneous resolution of economic, social, and environmental issues in the region.

 • NbS: Nature-based solutions